isomerpages/moe-sembawangpri/index.md

       announcement_items:
         - title: Say It From Your Heart @SBPS
           date: 05 May 2026
-          announcement: Dear Parents/Partners,  Your words of encouragement, a testament to their efforts and positive impact, will go a long way in motivating them to continue to give of their best and help our students appreciate the value of care and gratitude.
+          announcement: As part of school’s continued efforts to affirm staff who have gone the extra mile to help our students/parents, we would like to invite you to share a positive experience you have had with them during their interaction with you.
+Your affirmation help motivate them to continue to give of their best.
           link_text: Click Here link to the Form
           link_url: https://form.gov.sg/67ae9ba515ef7ba256cda499
 ---